curthenrichs/curthenrichs.github.io/static/media/EmbeddedProject.1de118a3.md

 # Undergrad Embedded Systems Projects
 During my time in undergrad, I worked on several projects that helped develop my firmware development skills.
+All of these projects are available [here](https://github.com/curthenrichs/Undergrad-Embedded-Projects).

 ## Networking One - Term Project
 I worked in a team of three to develop an embedded device that can communicate on a networking protocol defined for the course.
-We selected a Cypress Mixed-Signal SOC.
-Our implementation was interrupt based, where we built an interrupt callback scheme to handle the protocol.
+We selected a Cypress Mixed-Signal SOC to develop against.
+Our implementation was interrupt based.
+Specifically we built an interrupt callback scheme to handle the protocol.

 ## Embedded Systems IV - Term Project
 For this project, we were tasked with developing the firmware for a treadmill.